JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/friday/final-thoughts-friday-for-2025-11-28.md

 Or, said another way, NVIDIA's wording may be a subtle attempt to get ahead of future government regulatory bodies that could delay (prevent?) value chain vertical integration M&A approvals that would harm competition.
 Then again, any OLESTRA / EPG to HBM / SRAM analogies could lead to more (unique) digestive discussion than these very different industries would care to encourage.

-Flaky crust vs. antitrust anyone? 🍪🤖
+Flaky crust vs. antitrust, anyone? 🍪🤖